silvercar/ecs-cluster/README.md

 4. Commit your changes: `git commit -am 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

-## Publishing

-Packages are automatically published by CircleCI to https://packagecloud.io/silvercar/python